JCD has volunteer opportunities available!

 Overview: Hike on large properties to identify and noxious weed map properties, rare, and/or endemic native species.
 30% of native plant species in Colorado can be found within Jefferson County (majority of the projects are in Jefferson County) and at least 35 rare plant species and 8 endemic native plant species are also reported.
 Each project will focus on reducing noxious weed establishment at a landscape level and developing best management practices for all landowners that work with forestry management projects.
 This is a great way to learn about plant communities, forestry and native plants throughout the District.
 The data will be used for future land management decisions and bringing communities together to reduce noxious weed establishment.

 - Ability to hike on a wide range of terrain

-- Navigate with maps and ability to learn the use of a GPS
+- Ability to navigate with maps and use a GPS (or capable of learning quickly)

 - Knowledge of or ability to learn identification of native plants, grasses and noxious weed identification

-- Provide your own water, food, sunscreen, hiking boots, rain jacket, and other field clothing
+- Must provide your own water, food, sunscreen, hiking boots, rain jacket, and other field clothing

 - Ability to volunteer for an extended period of time, typically 4-6 hours depending on the location

 **Transportation can be provided from Lakewood, CO to field site**